social-science-data-editors/guidance/README.md

 See [Journal Policy Pages](journal_policies.md)

-If you see a journal absent from this list, please [suggest an addition]
+If you see a journal absent from this list, please [suggest an addition](https://github.com/social-science-data-editors/guidance/edit/master/journal-policies.md) (Github login required).

 ## FAQ

 See our growing [FAQ](FAQ.md).
 If you have questions or answers to add, please notify us by creating a [new issue](https://github.com/social-science-data-editors/guidance/issues/new).